dwavesystems/dwave-ocean-sdk/docs/examples/hybrid1.rst

 Solution Steps
 ==============

+.. include:: hybrid_solver_service.rst
+  :start-after: example-steps-start-marker
+  :end-before: example-steps-end-marker

-Section :ref:`solving_problems` describes the process of solving problems on the quantum computer in two steps: (1) Formulate the problem as a :term:`binary quadratic model` (BQM) and (2) Solve the BQM with a D-Wave system or classical :term:`sampler`.
-This example uses :doc:`dwave-hybrid </docs_hybrid/sdk_index>` to combine a tabu search on a CPU with the submission of parts of the (large) problem to the D-Wave system.
+This example uses :doc:`dwave-hybrid </docs_hybrid/sdk_index>` to combine a tabu search on a CPU with the submission of parts of the (large) problem to a D-Wave quantum computer.

 Formulate the Problem
 =====================